Blueposey/CloudWomenHack/README.md

 **Architecture and Workflow**:
    - A high-level overview of the architecture and workflow, including how data flows through the system and how different Azure services are used.

 **Technologies and Tools**:
-   - A list of technologies and tools used in the project, such as Azure Data Factory, Azure Machine Learning, and any libraries or frameworks.

 Front End -
 Reporting - Power BI
 UI for food bank administrator to search for potential doners - Web app utilizing Azure maps.
 The app calls REST API endpoint for the model to get the matches.